Virtual Therapy in MA, NY, ME, & FL

 01 - Reach Out

-When you're ready, fill out the contact form.
-I typically respond within a few hours, and always within two business days.
-From there, we’ll schedule a free 15-minute Zoom call to talk about what you’re looking for, answer your questions, and get a sense of how it feels to work together.
-If it doesn’t feel right, I’ll share referrals so you can find the support that’s right for you.
+When you're ready, book a free consultation with me.
+We’ll talk about what you're looking for, I’ll answer your questions, and we’ll get a sense of whether we're a good fit for each other.
+If it doesn't feel right, I'll share referrals so you can find the right support.

 02 - Jump In